-Last year, as early as April, I reported the following:
+Last year, pre-covid and after a lift in Covid restrictions, I reported the following:

 The ABCDreams UK-Rotary WaSH project proposed in 2020, a collaboration between ABCDreams (UK) and Rotary UK, at Lyasikika Secondary School remains unfinished as of April 2021.